Shree (TV series): Plot

 Haunted by Kangana, the ghost of his first contender, Hari meets a sweet young woman called Shree in strange circumstances.
 However, after getting to know each other better, the two fell in love and end up getting married without worrying about the consequences.

 Trapped by a wizard then released accidentally by Shree, Kangana returns to take revenge on the Shree-Hari couple and tries to win back the love of her life.
 And, later, she does not hesitate to trap Hari to make an agreement with Shree which would allow him to have control over one of the false twins to be born of her rival.

 6 years later

 Kangana, having released Hari, therefore passed agreement.
 Shree who was pregnant, gave birth to fraternal twins whose boy, Rudra, only lives to support Kangana's cause.
 At the age of 6, he nourished, under the influence of this ghost, the desire to kill his mother and make Kangana his own by wanting to give her to his father as a wife.
-But, in the case of her twin sister, Naveli, that is out of the question.
+But, in the case of his twin sister, Naveli, that is out of the question.
 Thus, the story expands, and the children of Shree, endowed with magical powers, become involved.